-1.4 Llaura of Marke The factory communicated that even layers are first to be used to Complete 14 Hours of Work: The factory communicated that employees are free to leave the Completed breaks/communication industrial park during lunch breaks and also freely move around the park if they desire.
-In addition, HR is monitoring that employees are enjoying all designated breaks and not working during lunch break 15 Employment Relationship / All employment-related documents have been or are being Ongoing resignation letters forwarded to appropriate counsel for authentication and filing before the Minister of Labor.
+14 Hours of Work: breaks/communication The factory communicated that employees are free to leave the industrial park during lunch breaks and also freely move around the park if they desire.
+In addition, HR is monitoring that employees are enjoying all designated breaks and not working during lunch break Completed 15 Employment Relationship / resignation letters All employment-related documents have been or are being forwarded to appropriate counsel for authentication and filing before the Minister of Labor.
 As required by law, the factory is working with past employees to sign new letters to comply with local Notarial Law requirements.
 In any case, all workers are being provided said documents upon their request.
 The factory should complete this process within the next 30 to 45 days.
 However, the Ministry of Labor has recently implemented an electronic filing tool whereby Notarial authentication of any employment-related document can be legally waived if the company's labor representative fulfills the filing.
 The factory is exploring the retroactive implementation of the new rule to expedite the overall process.
-16 Hours of Work / policy and The factory may consider revising its current Hours of Work Ongoing procedures review/update Policies and Procedures that may include: i) recognition of breaks as effective working time; and ii) prohibition of performing off-the-clock work pending the legal interpretation from the Ministry of Labor to determine if the break periods are to be counted as effective work time.
-17 Wages and Benefits / wage The factory states that the unidentified worker's accident was Ongoing payment to specific worker non-occupational in nature and the worker also did not incur medical expenses due to the lack of adequate notification to the ISSS by the factory.
+Ongoing 16 Hours of Work / policy and procedures review/update The factory may consider revising its current Hours of Work Policies and Procedures that may include: i) recognition of breaks as effective working time; and ii) prohibition of performing off-the-clock work pending the legal interpretation from the Ministry of Labor to determine if the break periods are to be counted as effective work time.
+Ongoing 17 Wages and Benefits / wage payment to specific worker The factory states that the unidentified worker's accident was non-occupational in nature and the worker also did not incur medical expenses due to the lack of adequate notification to the ISSS by the factory.
 As stated by the investigators in their report, the employee was duly registered with the ISSS from his previous employment and was properly included in the company's payroll ("planilla") and ISSS report per his hiring date.
 However, the factory states that it is not responsible for any omissions, negligence or delays on the part of the ISSS and it has no record of any disability certificate or a claim for unpaid medical expenses.
-4 · ·
+Ongoing